About the Nepali Rupee Currency:

 There are limits on how much you can withdraw from an ATM in Nepal per transaction.
 The limits range from 10,000 rupees to 30,000 rupees depending on the bank.
 Most ATMs charge a fee for their usage per transaction so do keep that in mind.

 Since 2015 ATMs in Kathmandu’s Thamel area and Pokhara Lakeside are generally found in groups within one dedicated area called an ATM Lounge.
 These usually consist of 4-5 ATM machines from different banks in one room.

-Travellers cheques are still but rarely accepted in Nepal.
+Travelers' cheques are still but rarely accepted in Nepal.
 The only possibility is to cash your cheques in any of the main (Foreign Exchange) FOREX offices in Kathmandu’s Thamel area.
-Be sure to ask if they are taking commission when cashing them in.
+Be sure to ask if they are taking a commission when cashing them in.
 And be sure to bring your passport and other necessary identity documents when cashing them in.
-All in all, its not worth getting travellers cheques for Nepal anymore.
+All in all, it's not worth getting travelers' cheques for Nepal anymore.

-Credits cards can be used in a few major stores, hotels, restaurants, tour agencies and banks.
+Credits cards can be used in a few major stores, hotels, restaurants, tour agencies, and banks.
 Do be aware of commissions added.
-And don’t leave your credit car unattended with anyone no matter their excuse.
+And don’t leave your credit card unattended with anyone no matter their excuse.

-When paying for tourist activities, hotels, flight, treks or good in person by credit card you should be aware of certain things.
+When paying for tourist activities, hotels, flights, treks, or goods in person by credit card you should be aware of certain things.
 Chip & pin services are not fully active in Nepal.
-Many retail stores still use old style carbon copy machines.
+Many retail stores still use old-style carbon copy machines.

 There are plenty of Money Changers in Nepal’s tourist areas and they are known as either Money Changers or Foreign Exchange (FOREX).
 All major currencies are accepted.
 Many medium-sized currencies are accepted.
 And many minor currencies are also accepted though you might have to wait a while.